etendosoftware/docs/docs/user-guide/etendo-classic/basic-features/material-requirement-planning/getting-started.md

 - If required, adjustments to the set ups, for example the planning method, are done.
 The lines of the plan are deleted and the plan is reprocessed.
 - If required, manual changes to the created lines with regards to quantities and dates are made.
-- once the plan is correct, any suggested purchase orders are created by clicking the *Create Purchase Orders* button.
+- Once the plan is correct, any suggested purchase orders are created by clicking the *Create Purchase Orders* button.
-- the material planner completes the created purchase order.
+- The material planner completes the created purchase order.

 ## Relationship with other areas